AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-faq.md

 ### Dispatcher issue `jcr:content` changed to `jcr%3acontent`

 **Question**: The business has recently faced a problem at Dispatcher level.
-One of the AJAX calls which was getting some data form CQ repository had `jcr:content` in it.
+One of the AJAX calls that was getting some data from CQ repository had `jcr:content` in it.
 That got encoded to `jcr%3acontent` resulting in that wrong result set.

 **Answer**: Use `ResourceResolver.map()` method to get a 'Friendly' URL to be used / issued get requests from and also to solve the caching issue with Dispatcher.
 The map() method encodes the `:` colon to underscores and the resolve() method decodes them back to SLING JCR readable format.
 Use the map() method to generate the URL that is used in the Ajax call.